-- a.
-Treatment Outcome.
+- Treatment Outcome.
 Did you accomplish the treatment goals?
 What progress did the client make?
-What problems remain to be addressed? - b.
-Countertransference.
+What problems remain to be addressed? - Countertransference.
 When and how did you experience countertransference on this case?
 How did you work with it?
-How did it influence the client? - c.
-Clinical Development.
-In what ways did you develop as a clinician through the treatment process?
-What did you learn?
-What skills will you need to continue to work on?
+How did it influence the client? - Multicultural considerations.
+Describe how cultural factors broadly influenced the clients presentation, treatment, and development.